 When Priyanka came to Sitaram Bhartia for an initial check-up, she had a surprise waiting for her.

 “As soon as I had my tests done, I was diagnosed with Gestational Diabetes and all this time in Cairo, no one had checked my blood sugar.
 Can you imagine?
 I don’t even know how long my condition went undetected.”

 Gestational Diabetes Mellitus (GDM) is a frequently occurring condition especially in Indian women who are genetically predisposed towards it.

 “Gestational diabetes usually occurs in the second half of a pregnancy and several factors can be responsible for this.
-Usually, if a woman has previously delivered a large baby, is overweight or has a family history of diabetes, her chances of developing GDM are higher,” Dr. Sinha told us.
+Usually, if a woman has previously delivered a large baby, is overweight or has a family history of diabetes, her chances of developing GDM are higher,” Dr. Priti told us.

 A woman who develops gestational diabetes requires special care and close monitoring.
 Even so, this doesn’t mean she should have a caesarean delivery.